gz/website/_posts/2021-03-13-context-switching-gone-wrong.md

 ```

 Since we end up doing modulo two on our `op` variable, the only values we ever
 expect to see is 0 or 1 in that match statement.
+However, the match statement
-However, the rust compiler (and
+in rust needs to be exhaustive and in some cases the rust compiler isn't able
-pretty much every other compiler I'm aware of) isn't smart enough to determine
+to determine that only two scenarios are valid and so it still wants us
-this and still wants us to provide a wild-card pattern (using `_`), which
+to provide a wild-card pattern (using `_`), which provides an execution path
-provides an execution path for every number that is not 0 or 1.
-Because we
+for every number that is not 0 or 1.
+Because we determine this code-path can
-determine this code-path can never be executed we end up putting an
+never be executed we end up putting an `unreachable!` statement there,
-`unreachable!` statement there, which would just abort the program.
-That's
+which would just abort the program.
+That's perfectly fine because it's obvious
-perfectly fine because it's obvious to see that we never go there.
+to see that we never go there.

+> Note aside, the current rust compiler does in-fact [eliminate the unreachable
+> branch in release mode (but not in debug mode)](https://rust.godbolt.org/z/9aY3nq8nf).
+> Another way to write it is to replace the `1` with a `_` in the match statement
+> but this can lead to "hard-to-find bugs" if we change the expression
+> we're matching on later.

 Another (slightly weaker) form of such paths are "trivial" pre-conditions in the
 form of asserts.
 For example, here is such a pre-condition in C: